rajeevamatya/eduki-hugo-site/content/en/grade-6/Arithmetic - The Number System/percent/solving-visually/index.md

 ---
 title: "02 Solving Percent Problems Visually : Finding Whole and Amount"
-description: "A double number line diagram is used to understand percentages, with examples showing how to find percentages when the whole is not 100.
-Tape diagrams can also be used to find percentages by dividing the whole into equal parts."
+description: "A double number line diagram is used to understand percentages.
+It shows the corresponding percent for different values of money.
+A tape diagram can also be used to find percentages by dividing the whole into equal parts."
 lead: " "
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00